gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

         - Bastion VM.
 User data similar to https://github.com/gardener/gardenctl/blob/1e3e5fa1d5603e2161f45046ba7c6b5b4107369e/pkg/cmd/ssh.go#L160-L171.
 Writes `status.sshPublicKey` into `authorized_keys` file.
         - create security groups / firewall rules etc.
     - Updates status of `Bastion` resource:
-        - With bastion IP under `status.ipAddress`
+        - With bastion IP under `status.ingress.ip` or hostname under `status.ingress.hostname`
         - Updates the `status.lastOperation` with the status of the last reconcile operation
 6. `gardenlet`
-    - Syncs back the `status.ipAddress` and `status.conditions` of the `Bastion` resource in the seed to the garden cluster in case it changed
+    - Syncs back the `status.ingress` and `status.conditions` of the `Bastion` resource in the seed to the garden cluster in case it changed
 7. `gardenctl`
     - initiates SSH session once `status.operation['BastionReady']` is true of the `Bastion` resource in the garden cluster
         - reads `status["sshPrivateKey"]`, decrypts it with users private PGP key
-        - reads bastion IP from `status.ipAddress`
+        - reads bastion IP (`status.ingress.ip`) or hostname (`status.ingress.hostname`)
         - reads the private key from the SSH key pair for the shoot node
         - opens SSH connection to the bastion and from there to the respective shoot node
     - runs heartbeat in parallel as long as the SSH session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`